 A melanoma is the most aggressive and life-threatening form of skin cancer.
 Melanomas can develop on any area of the body.
 In many cases, melanomas look like moles on the skin.
 They often have irregular borders and an uneven color.
 A new growth on the skin or changes in the appearance or size of an existing mole could be signs of a melanoma.
-Melanomas must be immediately removed.
+Melanomas must be removed promptly.
 This type of skin cancer can be highly malignant and rapidly spread to the lungs, liver, brain, bones, and other areas of the body.

 While the various types of skin cancer can dramatically increase health risks, it is important to remember that these conditions can often be successfully treated if caught early.
 This is why it is crucial to do regular self-examinations in order to find any potential irregularities on your skin, including new growths or differences in growths that were already there.
 Whether a growth or abnormality has been on the skin for many years or if it is a new development, it should be evaluated as soon as possible to determine whether it is benign or potentially dangerous.
 Your GP can examine your skin with a dermatoscope and look closely at the areas of concern.
 Your GP can refer you to Dr Layt and Dr Trott for treatment.